 During their time with us the children will participate in activities that prepare them for starting school and lay a solid foundation for their future learning.

 The EYFS is split into 7 areas of Learning and Development:

 - Understanding the World

 Children learn through playing and exploring, being active and thinking creatively and critically.
 Our highly trained staff will support your child to ensure activities are suited to their unique needs.

 IN THE MOMENT PLANNING

-We enable children to take control of their own learning by facilitating development based on their own interests.
-As Early Years Educators we respond in the moment, challenging children by developing their learning through play.
+We enable children to take ownership of their own learning by facilitating development based on their own interests.
+We respond in the moment, challenging children by developing their learning through play.
 We see every interaction as a ‘teachable moment’ and provide new experiences for them to flourish, gain independence and thrive in.

 - A member of staff is playing with a child who is quoting from the story, ‘Room on the Broom’ so the adult suggests that they make a wand, a hat and a broomstick and encourages them to re-enact the story.

 - Outside the children are using the scales so the member of staff models new vocabulary and encourages the children to find objects that are heavier and lighter than each other.